Skip Navigation

 She is involved in the ERA study, the largest arts therapies randomised controlled trial in the UK and involved in a project on Research Practitioner Partnerships; both are funded by the National Institute for Health Research (NIHR).

-She lead the new project Arts4Us, one of the largest research awards on the arts, arts therapies and children’s mental health (£2.5 million) funded by the UK Research and Innovation (UKRI) involving over 50 colloborators and partners.
+She leads the new project Arts4Us, one of the largest research awards on the arts, arts therapies and children’s mental health (£2.5 million) funded by the UK Research and Innovation (UKRI) involving over 50 collaborators and partners.
 This project builds on the Arts for the Blues, an evidence-based creative group psychotherapy for people with depression, which, in collaboration with the University of Salford and funding from the Arts and Humanities Research Council (AHRC), has been scaled up in the North West of England.

 Part of Vicky’s international work involves research collaborations with colleagues from around the world.
 For example, she has led the UK arm of a project funded by the European Union on dance for cancer care involving colleagues from five different countries.
 With funding from the Wellcome Trust and collaboration with colleagues from India and the Caribbean, she has supervised a systematic review on arts interventions to support the mental health of helping professionals.
-She is also a core member of the International Creative Arts Therapies Research Alliance, working on international commissioned projects from the WHO Arts and Health Office.
+She is also a core member of the International Creative Arts Therapies Research Alliance, working on commissioned projects from the WHO Arts and Health Office.

 She travels extensively for research and teaching purposes offering key notes, experiential workshops and consultancy work around the world.
 In 2014 she was awarded the title of Honorary Doctor of Medicine from Riga Stradins University, Latvia for her services in supporting the development of arts psychotherapies in this country.